t-regx/t-regx.github.io/docs/whats-the-point.md

 and you'd be forced to handle it.
 Such things don't happen in PHP regular expressions.
 If any `preg_` method fails, it returns `false` (or sometimes `null`).
 You can always use `if`, if you remember about it, but...

-...unfortunately these methods return values - some of which are `0` - which makes this code is completely unreliable!
+...unfortunately these methods return values - some of which are `0` - which makes this code completely unreliable!
 ```php
 if (preg_match('//', $subject)) {
 ```

-Doesn't matter whether it found nothing (`0`) or failed (`false`) - you would have no idea.
+It doesn't matter whether it found nothing (`0`) or failed (`false`) - you would have no idea.
 You need to add an explicit check:
 ```php
 if (($count = preg_match('//', $subject)) !== false) {
     if ($count > 1) {